libyuni/libyuni/readme.md

 different worlds, allowing to write all sorts of applications, while letting the developer focus on her real work.

-The Yuni project is connected to all these domains :

- * Cross-platform development
- * Threading / Parallel computing
- * Networking
- * Scripting languages
- * 2D/3D graphics
- * Physics
- * 2D/3D User Interface
- * 2D/3D Input devices
- * Sound playback for 2D/3D sounds
- * Video playback
- * Artificial Intelligence
- * Real-time multi-user Collaboration
- * And any other domain related to multimedia or user interaction.

 Target audience